0ero1ne/bandit/README.md

 The password for the next level is stored inside `spaces in this filename`.
-To `cat` a file that has spaces in its name you can either enter the first characters of the nama, press `tab` and let BASH complete the name for you, or just type `\` at the end of each words.
+To `cat` a file that has spaces in its name you can either enter the first characters of the nama, press `tab` and let BASH complete the name for you, or just type `\` before any spaces.

 ```
 bandit2@bandit:~$ cat spaces\ in\ this\ filename